fezleradam/landingpage/README.md

 # landingpage

 Bio
-This site was created by using HTML and CSS.
+This site was created by using HTML, CSS and JavaScript.

 Best Regards,
 Adam